fzi-forschungszentrum-informatik/TSInterpret/paper/paper.md

 # Statement of need

 Temporal data is ubiquitous and encountered in many real-world applications ranging from electronic health records [@rajkomar_scalable_2018] to cyber security [@susto_time-series_2018].
-Although deep learning methods have been successful in the field of Computer Vision (CV) and Natural Language Processing (NLP) for almost a decade, application on time series has only occurred in the past few years [e.g., @fawaz_deep_2019;@rajkomar_scalable_2018;@susto_time-series_2018;@ruiz_great_2021].
+Although deep learning methods have been successful in the field of Computer Vision (CV) and Natural Language Processing (NLP) for almost a decade, application on time series data has only occurred in the past few years [e.g., @fawaz_deep_2019;@rajkomar_scalable_2018;@susto_time-series_2018;@ruiz_great_2021].
 Deep learning models have achieved state-of-the-art results on time series classification [e.g., @fawaz_deep_2019].
 However, those methods are black boxes due to their complexity which limits their application to high-stake scenarios (e.g., in medicine or autonomous driving), where user trust and understandability of the decision process are crucial.
-In such a case, post-hoc interpretability is useful as it enables the analysis of already trained models without model modification.
+In such scenarios, post-hoc interpretability is useful as it enables the analysis of already trained models without model modification.
 Much work has been done on post-hoc interpretability in CV and NLP, but most developed approaches are not directly applicable to time series data.
 The time component impedes the usage of existing methods  [@ismail_benchmarking_2020].
 Thus, increasing effort is put into adapting existing methods to time series (e.g., LEFTIST based on SHAP/Lime [@guilleme_agnostic_2019], Temporal Saliency Rescaling for Saliency Methods [@ismail_benchmarking_2020], or Counterfactuals [@ates_counterfactual_2021;@sanchez-ruiz_instance-based_2021;@hollig2022tsevo]).
 Compared to images or textual data, humans cannot intuitively and instinctively understand the underlying information in time series data.
 Therefore, time series data, both uni- and multivariate, have an unintuitive nature, lacking an understanding at first sight  [@siddiqui_tsviz_2019].
 Hence, providing suitable visualizations of time series interpretability becomes crucial.

 # Features